REACHING THE OTHER SIDE OF THE LABYRINTH: THE COMPLEX PATH TO JURISDICTION IN THE CROATIA V. SERBIA CASE

 EUROPEAN COURT OF HUMAN RIGHTS: CONSENSUS AS A BASIS FOR JUDICIAL FINDINGS

-REVIEW: Dzehtsiarou К. European Consensus and the Legitimacy of the European Court of Human Rights.
+Book review: Dzehtsiarou К. European Consensus and the Legitimacy of the European Court of Human Rights.
 Cambridge University Press, 2015. – 229 pp.

 A new book by К. Dzehtsiarou published by Cambridge University Press describes in detail European consensus as a tool of interpretation of the European Convention on Human Rights.